-When chasing your dreams, Steve Yocom figured out that you can catch them with a set of wheels.
+When chasing his dreams, Steve Yocom figured out he can catch them with a set of wheels.

 Professional photographer Steve Yocom lives a life of passion and adventure across the country.
 Living by his life motto, “Collect memories not stuff,” and with not much more than his camera and truck, he travels to some of this world’s most beautiful places, creating stunning photos for us to drool over.